What is Change Management?

-The business world today is constantly changing.
+The business world is constantly changing.
 Between technological and societal advancements and disruptions, it’s increasingly critical that our organisations are continuously ready for change.
 Yet studies continue to show that most organisations struggle to adapt or don’t adapt quickly enough.
-This is also evidenced, among other things, by the seemingly constant headlines showing big name companies that haven’t made it.
+This is also evidenced by the headlines showing big name companies that simply haven’t made it.
 Research supports this view, similarly pointing at alarmingly low success rates for organisational change; depending upon the definition of success, these are often as low as 20-30%.
 The last couple of years have truly highlighted the fact that change can happen very quickly that those organisations that adapt quickly are the most likely to succeed.

-So, what is Change Management and how can it help us to more easily achieve those changes that are important to us?
+So, what is Change Management and how can it help you to more easily achieve those changes that are important to you?

-We’ll aim to answer those questions by firstly clearing up some confusion we often come across about the term ‘Change Management’ and then we’ll look at some of the more popular models used for leading and managing change.
-If you’d like to go a little deeper on the different models we also have a free Change Management Guide that delves more extensively into the topic.
+I’ll answer those questions by firstly clearing up some confusion we often come across about the term ‘Change Management’ and then we’ll look at some of the more popular models used for leading and managing change.
+If you’d like to go a little deeper on the different models there is also a free Change Management Guide that delves more extensively into the topic.

-The term ‘Change Management’ can mean different things to different people.
-We hear the term used interchangeably for the following:
+The term ‘Change Management’ means different things to different people.
+We typically hear the term used interchangeably for the following:

 - The procedures that organisations put in place to ensure that changes to systems, policies or processes do not have a detrimental impact on normal business.
 This is often interchangeably referred to as change control, configuration management or deployment management or could be a combination of all three.